 Click on the links above to learn more about what each series entails and how we used them.

-Note: There is a fairly new book series, 樂樂文化 聽讀套書 Le Le Chinese 300 Books, that covers 1000 Characters in either traditional or simplified Chinese.
-The series comes with a reading pen which may be helpful for non-fluent families like myself.
-I have been considering this set to teach myself traditional Chinese characters.
+Note: There is a new Chinese leveled reader series, 樂樂文化 聽讀套書 Le Le Chinese 300 Books, that covers 1000 Characters in either traditional or simplified Chinese.
+The series comes with a reading pen which is helpful for non-fluent families like myself.
+We used the series after this article was published.

 2. Connect pictures and words